Kingsley Hall: Origins

 "a place of fellowship in which people can meet for social, educational and recreational intercourse without barriers of class, colour or creed."

 During World War I, in the face of criticism, Doris and Muriel remained pacifists.
 Kingsley Hall ran a soup kitchen and stayed open at night for Air Raid Wardens.
 At the end of the war, Doris and Muriel joined a march to the House of Commons demanding that milk be sent to Germany, where people were starving.
 A German child was adopted by the members of Kingsley Hall who paid for her to stay with a local family for two years.

 After the War, Kingsley Hall maintained strong links with the Suffragettes in east London.
 Activists campaigned for votes for women in the face of threats.
 Muriel Lester spoke on street corners and on Sunday mornings in Victoria Park.
 After her talks, local people contributed towards maintaining services at Kingsley Hall.
 Muriel became an Alderman on the Metropolitan Borough of Poplar and fought for basic provisions such as milk for children under five.

-Enough money was saved to build the Children's House on Bruce Road which was opened by H.G.
-Wells in 1923.
+Enough money was saved to build the Children's House on Bruce Road which was opened by H. G. Wells in 1923.
 The foundation stones represent: Vision, Nature, Rhythm and Music; Beauty, Health, Education, Motherhood, Internationalism and Fellowship.
 The Children's House continues to be run as a Nursery School.

 Powis Road site

 During the 1926 General Strike, the hall became a shelter and soup kitchen for workers.
-Larger accommodations were needed as the popularity of Kingsley Hall grew, and a new Kingsley Hall was built on Powis Road, with funds from people in the neighbourhood and donations from wealthy patrons.
+Larger accommodation was needed as the popularity of Kingsley Hall grew, and a new Kingsley Hall was built on Powis Road, with funds from people in the neighbourhood and donations from wealthy patrons.
 The architect was Charles Cowles-Voysey.

 A stone-laying ceremony took place on 14 July 1927.
 The following people laid stones representing different aspects.